Banda

 - Economic Context And Occupations

-- The Banda economy is primarily agrarian, with farming and hunting as main occupations.
-Some engage in trade and artisanal crafts.
+- The economy is largely agrarian, with farming, hunting, and fishing as primary occupations.

 - Housing And Living Arrangements